-FORM 10-0
+FORM 10-Q

-X Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Quarterly report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-For the quarterly period ended June 30, 2022.

-Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-For the transition period from to

-Commission File Number

-LUMOS PHARMA, INC.

-(Exact name of Registrant as specified in Its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 42-1491350

-Accelerated filer o

-Smaller reporting company \boxtimes

-(I.R.S.
-Employer Identification No.)

-4200 Marathon Blvd #200

-Austin, Texas 78756

-(Address, including zip code, and telephone number, including area code, of principal executive offices)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock LUMO The Nasdaq Stock Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No o

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No O

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer o Non-accelerated filer ⊠ Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-O

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 3, 2022, there were 8,381,682 shares of the registrant's Common Stock, par value \$0.01 per share, outstanding,
+☐ Transition repo For the transition period from Commission File d) of the Securities Exchange Act of 1934. to .
+Number 001-3534 2 LUMOS PHAR RMA, INC. (Exact name of Registrant as sp pecified in Its Charter) Delaware 42-1491350 (State or other jurisdiction of incor • (I.R.S.
+Employer Identification No.) 4200 Marathon E Austin, Texas (512) 215-20 78756 (Address, includ ing zip code, and telephone number, inc luding area code, of principal executive offices) Securities registered pursuant to Section 12 (b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock LUMO The Nasdaq Stock Market ons of "large accelerated filer," "accelerated celerated filer, a non-accelerated filer, a smaller reporting ated filer," "smaller reporting company" and "emerging gr Large accelerated filer □ Accelerated filer □ Non-accelerated ĭler ⊠ Smaller reporting company ⊠ Emerging growth co If an emerging growth company, indicate b revised financial accounting standards prov y check mark if the registrant has elected ided pursuant to Section 13(a) of the Ex d not to use the extended transition period for complying change Act. □ with any new or Indicate by check mark whether th ne registrant is a shell company (as defin ed in Rule 12b-2 of the Exchange Act).
+Yes □ No 🗵 As of November 4, 2022, there were 8,376, 206 shares of the registrant's Common S Stock, par value \$0.01 per share, outstanding.